Hacker0x01/docs.hackerone.com/docs/programs/report-components.md

 Reports in your inbox consist of different components to give you a holistic view of the vulnerability.

 ### Hacker Info
-The top of the report shows the hacker that submitted the report as well as their hacking statistics by reputation, signal, and impact.
+The hacker that submitted the report is shown in the sidebar metadata.
+On hover, you can see the hacking statistics by reputation, signal, and impact.

 ![hacker info](./images/report-timeline-hacker-info.png)

 ### Report ID and Title
-Below the hacker information is the report ID number and title.
+At the top of the report is the report ID number and title.
 You can change the report title to your internal naming conventions.
 The color behind the report number represents the state the report is in.
-These are the different colors and the [report states](report-states.html) they represent:
+These are the different colors and the report states they represent:

 Color | Report State
 ----- | ---------